badrul00/Accenture-SQL-Interview-Question/README.md

-# Database Case Sensitivity vs Insensitivity
+## Database Case Sensitivity vs Insensitivity
+Question: There are 1 email duplicate and among them are in upper case.
+Fetch only lower case email.